hauleth/hauleth/content/cv/_index.md

 {% section() %}
 ## Summary

-Principal-level Elixir/Erlang Engineer with 10+ years of experience building distributed cloud-native platforms and high-performance backend services.
+Senior-level Elixir/Erlang Engineer with 10+ years of experience building distributed cloud-native platforms and high-performance backend services.
 Contributor to Elixir, Erlang/OTP, and Ecto.
 Specializing in performance engineering, distributed systems, and fault-tolerant platforms.